Top

 Tips

 The tour can start on any day of the week between the beginning of April and mid-October.
-Although you can spend the previous night in Milngavie, most people would come directly from Glasgow and start the hiking that same day.
 Milngavie is a suburb of Glasgow, 12km away from the city center.
 There are regular connections, which you may use to get there: taxi (15min ride, 15-25 GBP), train (from Glasgow Queen Street and Glasgow Central Stations, appr. every 15 minutes, 20min ride, ticket is appr.
 3 GBP; N.B.: on Sundays trains only run from Glasgow Central every 30 minutes but you can change at Partick), bus (a couple of bus services run from Glasgow City Centre to Milngavie, appr.
 40min ride, check www.travelinescotland.com for details).
-You should aim for the Milngavie Railway Station if starting your walk immediately as this is where your baggage is dropped off.
-The start of the walk, on a pedestrian shopping street, is very well signposted from the railway station.
-The route is well waymarked and easy to follow.
-We supply a detailed map and guidebook so will easily find your way.
 One piece of luggage per person is allowed for the daily luggage transfers (20kg).

 Arrival: best airports to lands: Glasgow and Edinburgh.
 Glasgow is well-served by rail from across the UK.
 Departure: returning from Fort William: If you are returning to Glasgow we suggest the Citylink Bus (up to 8 departures daily, approx. 3 hours) or Scotrail train (one of the UK's most spectacular journeys, 2-3 departures daily, approx. 4 hours, also available for continued journey to Edinburgh).